Parre87/django_project/README.md

 pip install whitenoise
 Update the requirements.txt file with the newly installed package: pip freeze --local > requirements.txt
-Edit your settings.py file and add WhiteNoise to the MIDDLEWARE list, above all other middleware (apart from Django’s "SecurityMiddleware")
+Edit your settings.py file and add WhiteNoise to the MIDDLEWARE list, above all other middleware.